 Student accommodation discounts are hard to find, as hostels don't really offer discounts to travelers unless you'll be staying long-term (longer than a month.)
 Having said that, hostel discount cards do exist and promotions can be found in the off-season (i.e. winter in Europe).

-If you're looking to spend as little as possible on accommodation and don't fancy the idea of a hostel, there are several options for student travelers.
+If you're looking to spend as little as possible on accommodations and don't fancy the idea of a hostel, there are several options for student travelers.

 First, take a look at Couchsurfing, which will be the most affordable accommodation option you have open to you: it's entirely free!
-Through couchsurfing, you'll be able to spend the night on a local's couch, saving you money on accommodation and giving you a more authentic insight into the place you're traveling to.
+Through couch surfing, you'll be able to spend the night on a local's couch, saving you money on accommodations and giving you a more authentic insight into the place where you're traveling.
 It really is a win-win situation.
 Make sure to check out your host's reviews before requesting to stay in a place, as you'll want to make sure you won't be putting yourself in an unsafe situation.

 Alternatively, if your cash is running low, but you prefer a little more comfort when you travel, housesitting could be the way to go.
-Housesitting is just what it sounds like: you get to watch someone's house (and likely their pets) while they're out of town, and in exchange you get free accommodation!
-As a student, it might be tough to get on the housesitting ladder, as owners do like to hire people with renting/owning a property experience, but if you can get great references, give it a go!
+Housesitting is just what it sounds like: you get to watch someone's house (and likely their pets) while they're out of town, and in exchange, you get free accommodations.
+As a student, it might be tough to get on the housesitting lists, as owners do like to hire people with renting/owning a property experience, but if you can get great references, give it a go.

 Spring Break Deals

 Spring break is a great time of year to take a trip if you're under 25, as plenty of companies will be offering student discounts for the month!
 Groupon usually has some great spring break deals for students, and STA Travel can always be relied on to help you save money.

 If you can't find a package that grabs you, you could create your own spring break deal using student airfares and affordable accommodation, like hostels.

 Be Aware of the Student Discount Label